 The mapping between Introscope versions and SAP versions of the Introscope delivery is as follows:

-Additional Information to be provided for EM Problems
+Additional Information to be Provided for EM Issues

 EM Additional Diagnostics Options